gskril/ens-offchain-registrar/worker/README.md

 ## Customizing the Gateway

-If you want to use the gateway to serve offchain data that does not come from Cloudflare D1, you can customize [src/handlers/functions/get.ts](./src/handlers/functions/get.ts).
-Just make sure that it returns data of the same type.
+If you want to use the gateway to serve offchain data that does not come from Cloudflare D1, you can customize [src/ccip-read/query.ts](./src/ccip-read/query.ts).

 ## Run Locally